urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Description**

-Adds the elements of ARRAY along dimension DIM if the corresponding element in MASK is TRUE.
+  **sum**(3) adds the elements of ARRAY along dimension DIM if the corresponding element in MASK is TRUE.

 ### **Options**